MORTGAGE DEFAULT

 • Do NOT agree to a repayment plan unless you are positive you can fulfill the agreement.

-To prepare for counseling, below are some suggestions to review before calling for a counseling session:
+Below are some suggestions to review before your counseling session:

 • Download and review the Homeowner Checklist to Avoiding Foreclosure which provides general suggestions and ideas as to how you can prepare for and work through tough times.
 This checklist is not comprehensive and is not intended to provide legal advice.
 If you need legal advice, you should speak with a lawyer.
 The best way to avoid foreclosure is to make your mortgage the first bill that you pay each month.
 However, that is not always possible.

-• Look at your debts closely when Choosing Which Debts to Pay First, when you can't pay everyone.
+• Look at your debts closely when Choosing Which Debts to Pay First.
 Determine which of your debts are "secured" and which are "unsecured".

 • Lenders can offer alternatives to mortgage foreclosures.
 You will need to provide a Hardship Letter, list of assets and expenses, bank statements, and pay stubs.
 Any lender workout agreement is a last-ditch effort by you and your lender to avoid foreclosure and keep you in your home.
 It is not a substitute for good budgeting and financial planning on your part and will probably not be available if your payment record has not been consistently good up to the present time.
 Lenders will work closely with good borrowers who are having a period of real emergency and hardship, but are not inclined to cooperate with those who demonstrate little financial discipline.